 A major contributor to keeping data centers running optimally is their raised flooring that houses the plenum that pumps cool air upward.
 If this plenum is not kept clean, it could blow the dust and debris collecting on it up into the data center equipment, or it could become so clogged it’s unable to blow cool air at all.
 This could lead to your hardware overheating and malfunctioning.
 To properly clean the plenum, you’ll need to remove the raised floor tiles, wipe particulate from the sub-floor panels, vacuum, wipe with a staticide, and collect any loose parts.

 Once the sub-flooring has been thoroughly cleaned, you’ll need to replace the raised floor tiles, vacuum up all particulate, wipe down the floor tiles with anti-static wipes, and mop.
 However, because of the sensitive high-tech equipment that fills data centers, you need to be extremely careful with any water brought into the environment.
 Limit the volume of liquids in the data center as much as possible at all times.

 Clean all surfaces.

 Once your flooring has been cleaned, you’ll need to clean all surfaces and wipe them down with anti-static wipes.
-You can vacuum hard to reach surfaces as needed as well.
+You can vacuum hard-to-reach surfaces as needed as well.

 - Clean and organize the tape library.

 The tape library is included in the surfaces you need to clean, but it’s also important to keep this library neatly organized.
-Be sure to replace tapes in the same position and order they were in before removing for cleaning.
+Be sure to replace tapes in the same position and order they were in before removing them for cleaning.

 While these basic cleaning steps listed above are absolutely essential to keeping your data center running optimally, there are a lot more nuances involved in data center cleaning that you need to be well acquainted with.
 As previously mentioned, there’s a difference between deep cleaning and maintenance cleaning.